Setup

 • Arch: sudo pacman -S mold clang

-• Windows: currently not planned for support See this tracking issue for more information.
+• Windows: Support not planned; See this tracking issue for more information.

-You will also need to add the following to your Cargo config at YOUR_WORKSPACE/.cargo/config.toml:
+You will also need to add the following to your Cargo config at /path/to/project/.cargo/config.toml:

 [target.x86_64-unknown-linux-gnu]